HerodotusDev/hdp/README.md

 ### Integration Test

 The core soundness of HDP relies on generating the correct input file and running the Cairo program.
 To ensure this, a full integration test flow is necessary to link the pre-processor and processor versions.
-We have included some [examples](./example/) in this repository, but for continuous integration tests, please refer to the [hdp-test](https://github.com/HerodotusDev/hdp-test) repository.
+For continuous integration tests, please refer to the [hdp-test](https://github.com/HerodotusDev/hdp-test) repository as it contains all the cases of supported features in table below.

 ### Supported Aggregate Functions